 Using macadamia oil and coconut sugar helps to make this treat that little bit healthier and vegan-friendly.
 It’s loaded with calories but nowhere near as much.
 I’ll have to admit that I can easily eat a little more then I care to admit.
 It’s SO easy to lose count!

 My mum was by my side when I was making this, so I made sure that I got every step right.
-It was a nice bonding experience for us.
+It was a pleasant bonding experience for us.

 I’ve been enjoying taking recipes from my childhood that have been vegetarian and transitioning them to a tastier, healthier and vegan version of the same dish and not compromising flavour.

-The following demonstrate how the phyllo should be cut while it’s still hot and how it looks when you have poured the syrup over it and placed the cut lemon slices.
+The following demonstrates how the phyllo should be cut while it’s still hot and how it looks when you have poured the syrup over it and placed the cut lemon slices.